ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/_simple-floating-filter-javascript.md

 [[only-javascript]]
-|Below is a simple example of cell renderer class:
+|Below is an example of floating filter component:
 |
 |```js
 |class NumberFloatingFilterComponent {